-Who would have thought years ago that stormwater could be a municipality's biggest asset next to its potable water system?
-That's right, storm water is going green.
+Who would have thought years ago that storm water could be a municipality's biggest asset besides its potable water system?
+Over the last decade, rethinking how we manage water has been essential in contributing to sustainable storm water management policies and solutions.

-Over the last decade, rethinking how we manage water has been essential in contributing to sustainable stormwater management policies and solutions.
 Pollution from storm events poses the largest threat to quality and quantity problems to public health, surface water and the environment.
+Sanitation infrastructures, in most urban areas, have not kept up with community growth and the commercial and industrial facilities they service.

-Sanitation infrastructures, in most urban areas, have not kept up with community growth and the commercial and industrial properties they service.
-Water and wastewater projects have been shelved due to lack of funding and the economy.
-In developed areas, impervious surfaces, pavement, and roofs prevent soil absorption which interferes with the natural hydrologic process of filtration and collection to our aquifers.
-Instead storm water runs unimpeded into storm drains, sewer systems, and drainage areas causing flooding, erosion, SSO's/CSO's, etc.
+Water and waste water projects have been shelved due to lack of funding and the economy.
+In these developed areas, impervious surfaces, pavement, and roofs prevent soil absorption which interferes with the natural hydrologic process of filtration and collection to our aquifers.
+Instead, storm water runs unimpeded into storm drains, sewer systems, and drainage areas causing flooding, erosion, SSO's/CSO's, etc. Ultimately the municipality is responsible for discharges and effluent requirements per the storm water permit.

-Ultimately, the municipality is responsible for discharges and effluent requirements per the storm water permit.
-Green building programs such as Leadership in Energy and Environmental Design (LEED TM) and sustainable development programs such as LID have gained traction and established a blueprint for stormwater management.
+Green building programs such as Leadership in Energy and Environmental Design (LEED[TM]) and sustainable development programs such as LID (Low Impact Development) have gained traction and established a blue print for storm water management.
 Both LEED and LID create frameworks for protecting streams and waterways from degradation caused by unmitigated storm water runoff.
-How does this affect you?
-As part of the Environmental Protection Agency (EPA) Phase 1 storm requirements all states, counties, cities, etc., are responsible for developing solutions to control pollutants from runoff from industrial facilities to municipal separate storm sewer system (MS4).
-This is also covered under the National Pollutant Discharge Elimination System (NPDES).